misakimichiba/misakimichiba/README.md

 <h1 align="center"> Hi there 👋 </h1>

-I'm Misaki Michiba, a computer science fresh graduate who has been learning django and electron js recently.
+I'm Misaki Michiba, a computer science fresh graduate looking for a full time developer position starting July 2025 (My internship ends at end of June).

 I love making art and creating stuff.

 If you're looking for a fresh graduate to fill a full-stack dev opportunity who is willing to learn and soak up skills like a sponge, feel free to contact me! ([Portfolio Website](https://misakimichiba.github.io/))

-- 🔭 I’m currently working on some projects involving node.js and django
+- 🔭 I’m currently working as a software developer intern (Will be done end of june 2025)
-- 🌱 I’m currently learning django and electron
+- 🌱 I’m currently working on projects involving django and electron; I'm also implementing them in personal projects too.

 <h3 align="left">Tech Stack:</h3>